tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 <li>The pointer type goes between the angle brackets. </li>
 <li>The argument inside the parentheses: <code>new</code> and then the type of pointer. </li>
 </ul>

+###Wrap-Up
+Write wrap up here

+###Other Smart Pointers (A Brief Coverage)
+Write a couple sentences about the other smart pointers here.

 TODO: